-Welcome's integration with Adobe Creative Cloud lets you collaborate seamlessly with designers creating assets in Adobe apps.
+The CMP for Adobe Creative Cloud plug-in lets you collaborate seamlessly with designers creating assets in Adobe apps.

-Welcome users can send tasks directly to the creative team in Photoshop, Illustrator, InDesign and Premiere Pro, where the designers receive a notification of the new assignment with the necessary information (e.g. description, due date, and so on).
-From there, the two systems are synchronized (sharing updates, comments and edits) until the final asset is pushed to Welcome for final use and distribution.
+Optimizely Content Marketing Platform (CMP) users can send tasks directly to the creative team in Photoshop, Illustrator, InDesign and Premiere Pro, where the designers receive a notification of the new assignment with the necessary information (such as description, due date, and so on).
+From there, the two systems are synchronized (sharing updates, comments and edits) until the final asset is pushed to CMP for final use and distribution.

-- Use the plugin with Adobe Creative Cloud
+Install the CMP for Adobe Creative Cloud plug-in

-Your Adobe users need to exist as Welcome users with collaborator permissions or higher to fully use the integration with Welcome.
+Your Adobe users need to exist as CMP users with collaborator permissions or higher to fully use the integration with CMP.

 Enabling the integration creates a number of example items that let you use the integration from the start.
 Creative Cloud Asset Request workflow and an external system of Adobe Creative Cloud are automatically created for you.

 To install the CMP for Adobe Creative Cloud plug-in: